mmomtchev/mmomtchev/AERIAL_SPORTS.md

 Compared to a parachute, the paragliding canopy has much better gliding performance and a skilled pilot can soar and stay indefinitely airborne.
 That performance comes at the price of handling and safety - paragliding canopies are notorious for their spontaneous collapses in flight.

 A typical paraglider can glide about 8m to 12m for every meter of height.
 The airspeed range is from 25km/h up to 60km/h.
 The current distance record for unpowered flight is 612km.

+Regulations in different countries vary a lot, but a paraglider is generally considered to be an ultra-light aircraft and has to comply with VFR flight rules.
+Depending on the jurisdiction it may be required to possess a flight licence, civil aviation registration, special insurance or to pass regular technical inspections.

 It is much more forgiving than a deltaplane for the beginner pilot.
 It requires about 1 week of ground training before being allowed a first solo flight.